 - Add all of the wet ingredients but the vanilla to the mug and microwave it on high for about 20 seconds, or until the butter gets melty, but the liquid is not boiling.

 - Add the vanilla and the dry mixture to the mug and whisk until just combined.
 The more you whisk, the tougher the cake since more gluten will develop.
 If you’re feeling extra deprived or desperate, add chocolate chips or peanut butter chips.

-- Microwave on high for about 2 minutes.
+- Microwave on high for about 2 minutes and 30 seconds.
 Watch the cake rise.
 When it stops bubbling, it’s probably done.
 Use a potholder to protect your hand from the hot mug when taking it out of the microwave.
 Check for doneness by sticking a wooden thing into the center of the cake.
 I use a chopstick.
 If it comes out clean, it’s done.
 If not, give it another 30 seconds.